danieltomer1/CVVideoPlayer/README.md

 <details>
 <summary>KeyFunction dataclass</summary>

-A KeyFunction defines a mapping between a key and a function with an added description of the function's purpose.
-You can add a new KeyFunction in two ways:
+A `KeyFunction` defines a mapping between a key and a function with an added description of the function's purpose.
+You can add a new `KeyFunction` in two ways:
-- Using the video player's method "register_key_function"
+- Using the video player's method `register_key_function`
-- Using a FrameEditors property "key_functions_to_register" which returns a list of KeyFunctions that will be registered once the FrameEditor is added to the player
+- Using a FrameEditors property `key_functions_to_register` which returns a list of KeyFunctions that will be registered once the FrameEditor is added to the player